-FINISHED GRADE: The final grade or elevation of the ground surface forming the proposed design.
+FINISHED GRADE: The final elevation and contour of the ground after cutting or filling and conforming to the proposed design.

-FINAL PLAT: A finished drawing or map of a subdivision, meeting all of the requirements of these regulations in such form as required by the local jurisdiction and showing, completely and accurately, all legal design and engineering information, and certificates necessary for recording.
+FINAL PLAT: A finished drawing or map of a subdivision, meeting all the requirements of these regulations in such form as required by the local jurisdiction and showing, completely and accurately, all legal design and engineering information, and certificates necessary for recording.